Photo Elena Zaucke

-Gala presents her research in performativity in the context of co arts collective Cie.OFEN with long time friend and collaborator Michael Carter.
-She also teaches workshops to Bachelor and Masters students regularly.
+Since 2012, Gala presents her research in performativity in the context of co arts collective Cie.OFEN with long time friend and collaborator Michael Carter.

 Michael Carter (1980, Eora Nation/Sydney, the Gadigal people are the traditional custodians of Sydney who’s land was never ceded), trained at The Australian Ballet School before joining The Australian Ballet Company, with whom he danced with from 2000 until 2003, and then again in 2006.
 Between he worked for several contemporary dance directors throughout Australia, including Leigh Warren, Sue Healey and Meryl Tankard.

 In 2007 he moved to Spain where he joined first the Ballet Victor Ullate and then Compañía Nacional de Danza under director Nacho Duato, where he worked for several years, in which time he also created works in the companies choreographic seasons.

 In 2012/13, Michael moved into the creation of theatre works, forming the company Cía. del Señor Smith, a conglomerate of actors, directors and artists.
 He also produced NOW!
 A series of one off improvised performances in site-specific locations.
 Michael has made 16 short dance films, and a series for youtube called Inside the Compañía Nacional de Danza.